battlecode/battlecode-server-2017/specs.md

 ### Unique unit properties:
 #### BEAVER:
-- Can mine at a rate of min(n/20,2) ore per turn.
+- Can mine at a rate of min(n/20,2) ore per turn, where n is the amount of ore on their location.
 - Can build structures.

 #### COMPUTER: